Estimate miscarriage risk by week and day. Add age and, if you like, heartbeat, prior losses/births, and BMI for a more precise result.

 The Science Behind Miscarriage Risk

-Miscarriage is rarely anyone’s fault.
-Most early losses are linked to chromosomal issues in the embryo that prevent a healthy pregnancy from continuing.
+Most early miscarriages are due to chromosomal issues in the embryo, not anything a person did or did not do.
 The risk changes rapidly in early pregnancy and generally declines as gestational age increases.

 Day-by-day baseline (what the calculator shows)